Customize Consent Preferences

 Taliyah Salih is excited to be working with Amphibian Theater for the first time.
 Most recently she stage managed Moon Man Walk (Jubilee Theater), Wonder of the World and Chamber Music (Texas Wesleyan University).
 She is currently perusing a BFA in Design and Technology, with an emphasis in stage management.

-Jeff Stanfield
+Jeffrey Stanfield

 Technical Director